 In the Essays section of the application, we ask you to tell us about who you are and how you think Stanford will help you achieve your aspirations.
 We are also interested in learning about the things you have done that are most meaningful to you.
 If you would like to go beyond your resume to discuss some of your contributions more fully, you are welcome to share up to three examples (up to 1,200 characters, or approximately 200 words, for each example).

 This essay hits one point that Stanford greatly prides itself on: making a difference.
 Ideal GSB applicants should have that same desire.
-And what better way to illustrate your drive to create impact than by showing examples when you have done so?
+And there’s few better ways to illustrate your drive to create impact than by showing examples when you’ve actually done so.

-To begin, it’s best to first reflect on the various instances in your life when your actions or presence has led to a significant change.
-Keep in mind that, in this case, significant could be something very personal.
-Most times, you won’t want to focus on professional activities, as you’ll risk seeming overly work-oriented or, even worse, could lead to simply rewriting your CV.
-Focusing on the human aspect of examples is vital for this question.
+Here, it’s best to first reflect on the various instances in your life when your actions or presence has led to a significant change.
+And, in this case, something significant could also be something very personal.
+Most times, you won’t want to focus on professional activities, as that may make you come across as someone who’s overly work-oriented or, even worse, someone who’s simply rewriting their CV.
+Focusing on the human aspect of examples is really vital for this question.

-Once you thought of possibilities, choose options that complement your application and best reflect Stanford’s culture.
-With 250 words per example, you will have space to bring pathos and color into your stories, but you’ll need to use it wisely.
+Once you’ve thought of various possibilities, choose the options that best complement your application and best reflect Stanford’s culture.
+With 200 words per example, you will have enough space to bring pathos and color into your stories, but you’ll need to use it wisely.

 Optional Short-Answer Question 2: Tell us about a time within the last three years when your background influenced your participation in a situation, interaction, or project.